kuzzleio/kuzzle/doc/2/guides/getting-started/6-create-new-controllers/index.md

 ---
 code: false
 type: page
-title: Add new Controller
+title: Create new Controllers
 description: Extends Kuzzle API with new actions
 order: 600
 ---

-# Add new Controller
+# Create new Controllers

 The Kuzzle API is composed of **actions grouped in controllers**.
 A controller is a logical container that groups several actions together.